 - Onboarding: Identify applicants linked to mule networks or known fraud activity in other ecosystems before approval.

-- Account funding: Flag whether incoming funds originate from high-risk or previously compromised sources.
+- Account funding risk analysis: Flag whether incoming funds originate from high-risk or previously compromised sources.

 - Transaction reviews: Assess counterparties and uncover hidden exposure across payment rails, including ACH, wires, real-time payments, and crypto.